-The categories of membership of the Regent House under Statute A III 11(e) shall be:
+The categories of membership of the Regent House under Special Ordinance A (i) (f) shall be:

-- (i) holders of the appointments of Director of Research, Principal Research Associate, Senior Research Associate, [Research Associate,]2 Lecturer (unestablished), and Assistant Lecturer (unestablished); - (ii) in any College: persons holding the office of Tutor, Assistant Tutor, Steward or Bursar or Assistant Bursar; or College Lecturer (if held full time in a College or Colleges).
-The Head of any College shall certify in writing to the Registrary by 1 October each year the names of such persons; - (iii) (Research Associates and)2 Computer Associates, Grades I, II, and III;3 - Amended by Grace 1 of 18 April 2018 and Grace 1 of 27 June 2018 in its amended form (Reporter, 6524, 2018-19, p.
-94). - 2 The text in angular brackets will be inserted and the text in square brackets removed with effect from 6 November 2019. - 3 The Council has agreed that for those who have transferred into the University under TUPE arrangements, the commencement date of their employment with their previous employer will be deemed to be in a qualifying role for the purpose of assessing continuous service.
+- (i) holders of the appointments of Director of Research, Principal Research Associate, Senior Research Associate, Lecturer (unestablished), and Assistant Lecturer (unestablished); - (ii) in any College: persons holding the office of Tutor, Assistant Tutor, Steward or Bursar or Assistant Bursar; or College Lecturer (if held full time in a College or Colleges).
+The Head of any College shall certify in writing to the Registrary by 1 October each year the names of such persons; - (iii) Research Associates and Computer Associates, Grades I, II, and III; - (iv) Affiliated Lecturers; - Amended by Grace 1 of 18 April 2018 and Grace 1 of 27 June 2018 in its amended form (Reporter, 6524, 2018-19, p.
+94). - The Council has agreed that for those who have transferred into the University under TUPE arrangements, the commencement date of their employment with their previous employer will be deemed to be in a qualifying role for the purpose of assessing continuous service.